holepunchto/bare-ffmpeg/docs/filter-in-out.md

 # FilterInOut

+> [!IMPORTANT]
+> This feature is experimental.
+The API is subject to change, and everything may break.

-The `FilterInOut` API provides functionality to represent input and output pads for FFmpeg filter graphs.
+The `FilterInOut` API represents an input or output pad of a filter graph.

 ## Constructor